Creating a strong brand identity does not happen overnight.

 These insights will also help them to bring a brand differentiation point, through which they can define their unique position in the market.

 Brand-driven user experience is the future of customer experience.
 It must be compelling and stand out with the brand persona.
-It must drive relevance and service experiences that people love when they interact with your product or company.
+It must drive relevance and service experiences that people love when they interact with your product or brand development agencies.
 The most effective way to do this is by religiously following and dealing with design, interaction, and tone of voice.